marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 ### ENV File to Rescue

-A common practice is to use `.env` files to list boot time environment variables.
+A common practice is to use `.env` files to list boot-time environment variables.
 It really makes things easy for us.

 Our `.env` file looks like this: